Best time to visit Madeira Islands?

 Book early to secure a budget ticket with.

 Where to stay in Madeira?

 A large number of the hotels and accommodations that the island offers are in Funchal ,the main city of Madeira.
 Most of the inhabitants live along the south coast of the island; the climate on the north coast can be wetter but it offers beautiful landscapes that should not be missed.

 Staying in Funchal is therefore a good choice to discover the island, as tours and activities start from that place.
-If you want to spend the night in nature you will find many rural accommodation all over the island.
+If you want to spend the night in nature, you will find many rural all over the island.
 Often called “Quinta” these are old farms converted into tourist accommodation.
 One of the best hotels on the island is probably the Quinta do Furão located in Santana on the north coast of Madeira.

 If you have the opportunity, a short stay in Porto Santo, the other inhabited island of the Madeira Archipelago, may be a good choice.
-The island is not very big but it has a beautiful sandy beach and a golf course open all year round; the hotel Pestana Porto Santo Beach is ideally located on the beach.
+The island is not massive, but it has a beautiful sandy beach and a golf course open all year round; the hotel Pestana Porto Santo Beach is ideally located on the beach.
 The island is connected daily by ferry from Funchal.

 Discover our selection of the best hotels in Funchal and Madeira:

 Many travellers opt for the rental car, but do keep in mind that Madeira is very hilly with very winding roads; drive carefully and allow plenty of time to explore the island.

 If you stay only on the south side of the island, you can do almost everything on foot, but a trip to Madeira would be incomplete without a visit to the forests of Madeira and the entire Northern part of the island.
 In short, either by boat (Santa Marina, Porto Santo Blue Lines) classic car (Forte S.Tiago), bus, rental car, on foot or by bike, there are a thousand possibilities to discover Madeira.